Discover more from Design Lobster

 How a 17th century lock might offer a better way to think about our privacy on the internet.

 This week I’m serving you an additional longer essay that makes connections between a piece of historical design and a contemporary issue.
-This week, what John Wilkes’ 1680 Detector lock can add to the current debate about online privacy.
+Today’s essay explores what John Wilkes’ 1680 Detector lock can add to the current debate about online privacy.

 Has this email been forwarded?
 Sign up below to get the weekly emails delivered to you. ✏️

 Have you ever stared at the ‘lock’ screen on your phone and wondered why it is called that?
 It’s a mechanical metaphor repurposed for the digital realm with – as we’ll see – mixed success.
 To understand why it’s there let’s quickly review the history of the lock.